MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/assembly-how-to-assemble-items.md

 ms.date: 08/15/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: e1f2cc5bd276fbd5fe1417df56f57dd8454e18e2
+ms.openlocfilehash: 8ac1f46c7b7f3035c2cfc711671d659a18871bda
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-assemble-items"></a>How to: Assemble Items
+# <a name="assemble-items"></a>Assemble Items
 If the **Replenishment System** field on the item card contains **Assembly**, then the default method of supplying the item is to assemble it from defined components and potentially by a defined resource.

 The components and resources that go into this kind of an assembly item must be defined in an assembly BOM.
-For more information, see [How to: Work with Bills of Material](inventory-how-work-BOMs.md).
+For more information, see [Work with Bills of Material](inventory-how-work-BOMs.md).

 Assembly items can be set up for two different assembly processes: